samid737/scrambledev/_posts/2018-01-08-phaser-3-port-cameras-reinforcement-learning.md

 layout: post
 ---

 First off: Happy new year folks!
-Last month I decided to make A switch to [Phaser 3](https://phaser.io/phaser3), which is very close to being released.
+Last month I decided to make a switch to [Phaser 3](https://phaser.io/phaser3), which is very close to being released.
 One of my favorite features includes the new Camera system.
 I am still doing research in implementing AI for other aircraft and Reinforcement learning is one of the approaches I  considered and experimented with during the holidays.
 Extremely fun, but difficult to harness.

-Also note that I've recently added A subscribe form  at the bottom of the log, so for those of you who wish to receive these dev logs regularly via e-mail, please don't forget to subscribe!
+Also note that I've recently added a subscribe form  at the bottom of the log, so for those of you who wish to receive these dev logs regularly via e-mail, please don't forget to subscribe!
 If you are interested in collaborating in the development, please feel free to contact me.
-Developer support would be great at this moment and I could use an extra pair of hands to work on desired features.
+Developer support would be great.

 *All updates are found in the [changelog](/scrambledev/2017/10/01/changelog.html).*

 ## Phaser 3

-As A close follower of Phaser development, I regularly read trough the [dev logs](https://phaser.io/phaser3/devlog) of Phaser.
-Phaser 3 is currently approaching its first release and beta releases have been available for quite A while.
+As a close follower of Phaser development, I regularly read through the [dev logs](https://phaser.io/phaser3/devlog).
+Phaser 3 is currently approaching its first release and beta releases have been available for quite a while.
 I was hesitant on whether I should stick to Phaser 2 or move the codebase to Phaser 3.
-Phaser 2 by itself was A great platform to work with, but I was eager to explore new features of Phaser 3 and I just could not ignore the published beta releases.
-Of the many new features, some I could really use:
+Phaser 2 by itself was a great version to work with, but I was eager to explore new features of Phaser 3 and I just could not ignore the already available beta.
+Of the many new features, the most interesting for this project:

 - New camera system, including multi camera support.
-- New rendering engine.
+- New and improved renderer.
-- New Sound system, including pitch tuning.
+- New Audio system, including pitch tuning.
 -  Lighting support.
--  Particles systems.

-The shift towards Phaser 3 is also A learning step to familiarize with the new API.
-So in the end it was A well made descision.
+The shift towards Phaser 3 is also a learning step to familiarize with the new API.
+So in the end it was a well made descision.

 ## Cameras

-The new Camera system adds A whole new level of sophistication to the game.
+The new Camera system adds Aa whole new level of sophistication to the game.
 As I might have mentioned earlier, there is A simulated world, which is currently bounded in width and height, but I am still considering removing the horizontal bound.
 The world can now be explored via mouse movement while holding the R key,  which tells the camera to detach from its main target.

 With the addition of multi-camera support, I can consider adding minimaps and target/objective displays, object tracking with [lerp](https://en.wikipedia.org/wiki/Linear_interpolation) motion etc.